Abidjan–Ouagadougou railway: Construction

 Numerous proposals for establishing railways in the colony of Côte d'Ivoire were made in the 19th century by the French army officers Jean-Baptiste Marchand and Charles Houdaille.
 In 1889, the colonial authorities undertook a geographic and ethnographic survey, called la mission Houdaille, to establish whether it would be feasible for a railway to penetrate the interior.
 This led to Abidjan being chosen as the starting point for a line heading north to the “Baoulé country” in 1903.

 Building began in 1904 under the direction of Captain Crosson-Duplessis.
-The railway reached its first stations, Abgoville and Dimbokro, in 1907 and 1908 respectively.
+The railway reached its first stations, Agboville and Dimbokro, in 1907 and 1908 respectively.
 In 1909, the Abé people revolted against the colony's practice of conscripting forced labour, a common practice throughout French West Africa at that time.
-The railway reached Bouaké in 1912, 315 kilometers north of Abidjan but construction was then suspended because of the First World War.
+The railway reached Bouaké in 1912, 315 kilometers north of Abidjan but construction was then suspended because of World War I.

 Work resumed in 1920, with the new project to extend the line into the new colony of Upper Volta (present Burkina Faso).
 Katiola was reached in 1924, Ferkessedougou in 1929 and Bobo-Dioulasso in 1934.
-Work was then halted in the north to resume work on the southern section from Abidjan to Agboville, but was suspended again by the Second World War.
+Work was then halted in the north to resume work on the southern section from Abidjan to Agboville, but was suspended again by World War II.
 The line finally reached Ouagadougou in 1954.

-An extension to Kaya was completed in 1985, with the aim of eventually reaching the manganese deposits in Tambao in the extreme north.
+An extension to Kaya was completed in 1985, to eventually reach the manganese deposits in Tambao in the extreme north.

 To a certain extent, the new railway helped to develop the region, with towns along the line becoming new administrative and economic centres.
 In the early twentieth century, the road network was very limited even in the south, so all local produce - for example kola, palm oil, leather, maize and cotton - was channeled through the railway stations.
 However, local hubs such as Abgoville and Dimbokro declined in 1950s as road networks improved.

 Recent history

 State ownership

-Following independence in 1960, the Abidjan-Ouagadougou railway was managed and operated by the Régie des chemins de fer Abidjan-Niger (RAN), a public enterprise jointly owned by Côte d'Ivoire and Upper Volta.
-RAN, which was financially viable until the mid 1970s, prioritised public transport, with 2.6 million passengers in 1967, 4 million in 1978 and 3.8 million in 1979.
+Following independence in 1960, the Abidjan–Ouagadougou railway was managed and operated by the Régie des chemins de fer Abidjan-Niger (RAN), a public enterprise jointly owned by Côte d'Ivoire and Upper Volta.
+RAN, which was financially viable until the mid-1970s, prioritised public transport, with 2.6 million passengers in 1967, 4 million in 1978 and 3.8 million in 1979.
 This policy allowed local people to engage in commercial activities over a far wider area for the first time.

-However, from the mid 1970s, operational and financial performance declined because of inadequate funding, bad management and increasing road competition.
+However, from the mid-1970s, operational and financial performance declined because of inadequate funding, bad management and increasing road competition.
 By the 1980s, RAN was facing critical financial difficulties, and in 1989 it split into two separate state-owned companies, the Société Ivoirienne des Chemins de Fer (SICF) and the Société des Chemins de Fer du Burkina (SCFB).
 This separation only exacerbated the inefficiencies and led to an even greater shift to road transport.